tomalec/articles/WebComponents/WC_F2F_meeting.md

 ## Contentious issues

-We addressed a number of issues, some of them few years old.
+We addressed a number of issues, some of them were few years old.

 ### [`ChildConnectedCallback`](https://github.com/w3c/webcomponents/issues/550)
 Sometimes, you would like your element to react to children being added or removed.
 Currently to handle that custom element author have to use Mutation Observers, track `connected-`, `disconnectedCallback` and `slotchange` events carefully.

 The group agreed that this is nice to have feature, but the performance cost of observing that for all elements could be expensive.
 Currently, the problem is somewhat coverable by libraries and frameworks, therefore it has low priority.
-The missing piece of puzzle seems to be imperative slotting API, which is more likely to be implemented first.
+The missing piece of the puzzle seems to be imperative slotting API, which is more likely to be implemented first.

 ### [Base URL for shadow root](https://github.com/w3c/webcomponents/issues/581)
 Hopefully, it would be solved together with HTML Modules.
-Usually, the biggest problem arise when you provide a template with relative paths in a HTML module, then stamp it into an element inside the main document.
+Usually, the biggest problem arises when you provide a template with relative paths in an HTML module, then stamp it into an element inside the main document.

 ### [Prototype callbacks need no-ops](https://github.com/w3c/webcomponents/issues/582)
-Given the number of classes there is growing usage of mixins and extending unknown classes.
+Given the number of classes, there is growing use of mixins and extending unknown classes.
 That's why you don't know if there is a `super` to run.
 The answer was to solve it in the future by [JS optional chain](https://github.com/tc39/proposal-optional-chaining).
 I'm really looking forward to reducing all those repetitive conditions.

 ### [Custom void/self-closing elements](https://github.com/w3c/webcomponents/issues/624#issuecomment-370310607)
 We all heard the complaints about the verbosity of Custom Elements - the fact you need to explicitly close every custom element.